keechma/keechma/README.md

 You need a system that allows you to do the following:

-- When user transitions from “/news” to “/news/1” replace everything on the screen with the news with id 1 but, don’t load anything, you already have it in memory.
+- When user transitions from "/news" to "/news/1" replace everything on the screen with the news with id 1 but, don’t load anything, you already have it in memory.
-- When user refreshes on the “/news/1” page and you use master - detail layout, load both the news list and the news with id 1 and show them both on the screen
+- When user refreshes on the "/news/1" page and you use master - detail layout, load both the news list and the news with id 1 and show them both on the screen
-- When user posts a comment and it’s saved in the DB, send him to the “Thank you page”
+- When user posts a comment and it’s saved in the DB, send him to the "Thank you page"
 - When user posts a comment and it’s saved in the DB, show that comment on top of the existing comments

 It gets complicated fast.